conradakunga/Blog/_posts/2025-06-13-generating-and-using-directorypackagesprops-file.md

 </Project>
 ```

-This will create the file that will be used to store the packages and versions used throughout the solution, as well as activating [central package management](https://learn.microsoft.com/en-us/nuget/consume-packages/central-package-management).
+This will create the file that will be used to store **the packages and corresponding versions** used throughout the solution, as well as activating [central package management](https://learn.microsoft.com/en-us/nuget/consume-packages/central-package-management).

 This will change the behavior of the .net tooling when you add a package to a solution.